 If you would like to arrange a meeting with Mrs Bradbury-Smith to discuss your child’s needs please contact the office to ask for a meeting with the SENCO.
 She will then contact you to arrange a mutually convenient time.

 There is a developing system of transition where children in nursery and early years settings are identified earlier and the school can cater for their needs prior to starting school.
 Transition to our feeder high schools is also good, with extended transition in place if needed.

 Please see the SEND policy below for further information about how the graduated response to needs is carried out and other useful information.
 The policy has recently been revised due to changes in SEND policy over Cheshire East.
-Also below is the School information document which more information about the provision at Willaston Academy.
+Also below is the School information document which provides more information about the provision at Willaston Academy.